tpage99/wcpartners/src/pages/resources/COVID-19.md

 The National Theatre is going to stream a free play every Thursday night.
 Plays are streamed and available on their [YouTube Channel](https://www.youtube.com/channel/UCUDq1XzCY0NIOYVJvEMQjqw).
 You can learn more by going to their website: https://www.nationaltheatre.org.uk/
 [[Original article source]](https://www.timeout.com/london/news/the-national-theatre-is-going-to-stream-a-free-play-every-thursday-night-032620)

+### Netflix Documentaries

+Netflix has made a selection of documentary features and series available on the Netflix US YouTube channel.
+Each title also has educational resources available, which can be used by both students and teachers - and Netflix will be doing Q&As with some of the creators behind these projects so that students can hear from them firsthand.
+Read original announcement here: https://media.netflix.com/en/company-blog/free-educational-documentaries

+To view documentaries visit the Netflix YouTube channel playlist here: https://www.youtube.com/playlist?list=PLvahqwMqN4M0GRkZY8WkLZMb6Z-W7qbLA

 ### PBS